Sooo, a fellow co-worker told me about this new ponzi scheme er I mean charity organization, but with a twist. The basic idea is this:

 Come on guys, this is very simple.
 I'm just one man.
 I'm just speaking my mind.
 If you guys are completely right about about all this, and I'm completely wrong, then why let little ole me bother you?
 Just ignore me and go about your money-making business.

-I received a question about whether 14 eagles was a scam
+a question about whether 14 eagles was a scam Wink

 It never ceases to amaze me that the folks who really need an activity/opportunity like this are the ones that cause the most grief for themselves and everybody else!
 UNBELEIVABLE!